NethermindEth/nethermind/CONTRIBUTING.md

 ## File Headers

-The following notice must be included in all `.cs` files.
+The following notice must be included in all source files if possible.

 ```csharp
 // Copyright 2022 Demerzel Solutions Limited